About Woodhaven

 To register to vote in Woodhaven, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Wayne County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
 For local municipal elections in Woodhaven, contact the Wayne County Clerk's office for schedules and ballot information.

-Property records for Woodhaven, Michigan are maintained by the City/Township Assessor's Office and the County Register of Deeds.
-The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within County, including parcels in Woodhaven.
+Property records for Woodhaven, Michigan are maintained by the City of Woodhaven Assessor's Office and the county Register of Deeds.
+The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within the city limits, including parcels in Woodhaven.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
+The county Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the County offices at the county courthouse.
-The County Treasurer handles property tax payments and tax sale information.
+For in-person requests, visit the local government offices at the county courthouse.
+The county Treasurer handles property tax payments and tax sale information.